 What is a native plant?

-Recent and catastrophic change, whether naturally occuring (like volcanic activity) or, more often, caused by human activity (like development and climate change), challenges us to redefine native species in a rapidly-changing environment.
+Recent and catastrophic change, whether naturally occurring (like volcanic activity) or, more often, caused by human activity (like development and climate change), challenges us to redefine native species in a rapidly-changing environment.
 New standards for reference ecosystems or "provenancing strategies" are being developed by the Society for Ecological Restoration (SER) to help manage natural land and restored ecosystems.
-These new reference ecosystems take into account the adaptive changes of some species and the rapid natural migration of certain species.
-Many species cannot adapt to rapid change and will become locally extint.
-Under rapid change, many rare and endemic species are in danger of gloral extinction.
+These new reference ecosystems take into account adaptive changes occurring in some species and the rapid natural migration of other species.
+Still other species cannot adapt to rapid change and become locally extinct.
+Under rapid change, many rare and endemic species, those with a very limited native range, are in danger of global extinction.

 How do I know if a plant is native or not?